 2. Cinnamon Basil

-This basil variety has a delightful fragrance and spicy flavor.
+This variety has a delightful fragrance and spicy flavor.
 A beautiful, 25- to 30-inch-tall plant with dark-purple stems and flowers accented with small, glossy leaves, it’s my favorite basil to use for fresh arrangements and in fruit salads and garnishes.